webqit/webqit-community.docs/oohtml/subscript/README.md

     ```

 ## Error Handling
-Reflex features a way to handle errors that may occur within scripts.
+Subscript features a way to handle errors that may occur within scripts.
 By default, script errors are logged to the console.
 But they can be silently ignored by setting a `script.errors` directive on the [OOHTML META tag](../the-oohtml-meta-tag).

 ```html
 <html>